Quench spectroscopy for Lieb-Liniger bosons in the presence of harmonic trap

 Spectroscopy methods are widely used to detect the excitation information of strongly-correlated systems ~\cite{damascelli2004, roux2013, ernst2009, Gritsev-QuenchSpectroscopy-2007, gupta2003, Yao2024}, which reveals physical properties like electronic conductivity, magnetic ordering, superconductivity and superfluidity.
 The basic idea is to induce an excitation to the system and measure the corresponding response, from which one can extract the demanded spectrum information and dynamical properties of the system.
 In physical experiments, spectroscopy methods are often realized by different pump-probe techniques, such as angle-resolved-photoemission spectroscopy (ARPES)~\cite{damascelli2004, stewart2008} and Neutron scattering~\cite{Han2012}.

 Quantum phase transition in strongly-correlated systems is a crucial topic in quantum simulation.
 Various detection techniques have been developed to distinct different quantum phases and probe their excitation properties.
 In cold atom systems, time-of-flight imaging (TOF) is the most widely used one, which measures the momentum distributions and provides the information about quantum coherence.
 Judging from its interference pattern, one can distinguish the Mott insulator (MI) from the superfluid (SF) phase~\cite{Altman2004, davis1995, richard2003, stoferle-transition-2004, gerbier2005}.
 Other techniques such as the band mapping~\cite{greiner2002, spielman2007, jordens2008, Qihuang2023} or the quantum gas microscope~\cite{Cheneau2012, greif2016, Nelson2007, sherson2010, bakr2009, weitenberg2011, haller2015}, allow for further detecting the information about the band and the spatial distributions.
 On the spectroscopy side, Raman spectroscopy enables the probing of low-energy excitation spectra~\cite{Devereaux2007,haller-pinning-2010}, while Bragg spectroscopy detects the dynamical structure factor and reveal systems' response spectra to density perturbations~\cite{fabbri2015, Altunta__2025}.
+In addition, there are novel and powerful approaches such as amplitude modulation spectroscopy which measures excitation spectra~\cite{stoferle-transition-2004,Endres2012}, and measurements of critical velocity using moving optical lattices which determines the onset of dissipation and superfluid breakdown~\cite{JCMun2007}.